 1. Three witches watch three Swatch watches.
 Which witch watches which Swatch watch?

-In the first case, we have one of the most common tongues,where the vocal difference between very similar words in terms of sound, albeit with opposite meanings, is implemented.
-It’s ideal for understanding the difference between the words which, witch and watch.
+In the first case, we have one of the most common tongue twisters, where the vocal difference between words very similar in sound, but with opposite meanings, is put into practice.
+The translation would be: “Three witches look at three Swatch watches.
+Which witch looks at which Swatch watch?”, ideal for understanding the difference between the words which, witch and watch.

 2. Fuzzy Wuzzy, Fuzzy Wuzzy was a bear.
 Fuzzy Wuzzy had no hair.
 Fuzzy Wuzzy wasn’t very fuzzy, was he?

-A little more abstract, since here you play between own names and adjectives.
+A little more abstract,since here you play between own names and adjectives.
+Basically, the translation would be: “Fuzzy Wuzzy, Fuzzy Wuzzy was a bear.
+Fuzzy Wuzzy had no fur.
+Fuzzy Wuzzy wasn’t very confusing, was he?”
 It is useful not so much for differentiating words, but for improving reading.

 3. How can a clam cram in a clean cream can?

-We lowered the difficulty a little with a very interesting tongue-twister.
-It will help you understand the difference between very similar words in terms of sound, such as clam, cram, clean, cream and can.
+We lowered the difficulty a bit with a very interesting tongue twister.
+In Spanish, I’d say something like, “How can you put a clam in a clean cream?”
+It will help you to understand the difference between words that are very similar in sound, like clam, cram, clean, cream and can.

 4. I saw Susie sitting in a shoe shine shop.
 Where she sits she shines, and where she shines she sits

 Perfect prayers to understand verbal times.
+Translation can be understood as: “I saw Susie sitting in a shoe cleaning shop.
+Where she sits, shines, and where she shines, she sits.”
 In this way, we understand the difference in meaning that can occur in very similar expressions.

 5. I have got a date, I have got a date at a quarter to eight; I’ll see you at the gate, so don’t be late.

 The best thing about this case is that it’s a tongue-twister, but it’s not sloping at all.
 On the contrary: they are expressions that are used in daily life.
-Thus, words like date, gate or late can lend themselves to confusion, so using them in the same context will help you differentiate them.
+Translating it, it could look like: “I have a date, I have a date at a quarter to eight; I’ll meet you at the door, so don’t be late”.
+So, words like date, gate o late can be confusing, so using them in the same context will help you differentiate between them.

 6. I thought a thought.
 But the thought I thought wasn’t the thought I thought I thought.

-Unlike the previous one, we have a case that no one would say in orality, but which is one of the best at understanding the structure of sentences and how certain words can mean different things in certain contexts.
+Unlike the previous one, we have a case that nobody would say in orality, but that is one of the best for understanding sentencestructure and how certain words can mean different things in certain contexts.
+The translation is: “I thought of a thought.
+But the thought I thought was not the thought I thought.”
 There you will realize that thought takes on a different meaning depending on where it is located.

-7. If the thought I thought had been the thought I thought, I wouldn’t have thought so much.
+7. If the thought I thought I thought had been the thought I thought, I wouldn’t have thought so much.

 It can be considered as a slightly more difficult and complex version than the previous one.
-Again, we see that thought is usually one of the most confusing terms for those who start studying English, so it’s useful to understand all its uses.
+The meaning would be, “If the thought I thought I thought had been the thought I thought, I wouldn’t have thought so much.”
+Again, we see that thought is often one of the most confusing terms for those beginning to study English, so it is useful to understand all its uses.